This post may contain affiliate links.

 Wiring the Jeep Tail Lights

-In our opinion, if you are going to go to the effort, time and expense of setting up a vehicle to tow four down, it’s worth taking the extra step and having the tail light wiring integrated.
-It looks much better, is more simple in daily use, and more consistently reliable.
+In our opinion, if you are going to go to the effort, time, and expense of setting up a vehicle to tow four down, it’s worth taking the extra step and having the tail light wiring integrated.
+It looks much better, is more simple in daily use, and is more consistently reliable.

 Components of our 4-Down Towing Setup